Community

 Email: [email protected]

-Supervisor – District 18 / Juneau County Board Chairperson
+Supervisor – District 18 for Germantown Ward 3 / Juneau County Board Chairperson

 Timothy J. Cottingham